Flamenco/stackeditpro/Actions.md

 ## Unpublish Shares

 # Folder And File Actions
-Several folder and file actions are available from the *Folder Overview*.
+Several folder and file actions are available from the *Folder Overview* and the *Actions Menu*.

 ## Auto Number Files
 Add or recalculate numeric prefixes for all files in a folder.
 Available on the *Folder Info* page.